Throw a low stress LEGO themed birthday party the kids will love!

 I never would have predicted it, but the LEGO coloring pages were a HUGE hit – with everyone!
 All of the kids enjoyed decorating funky LEGO guys.
 Super easy activity, and the kids adored it!

 Decorating cupcakes is a must-have birthday party activity in our family!
-I don’t remember what recipe I used for the cupcakes, but I made the frosting using 1/4 cup butter, 1/4 cup coconut oil, a whole bunch of powdered sugar, and a little bit of milk.
-Best frosting ever!!!
+I don’t remember what recipe I used for the cupcakes.
+I made the frosting using 1/4 cup butter, 1/4 cup coconut oil, a whole bunch of powdered sugar, and a little bit of milk.
+It turned out to be the best frosting ever!!!

-The kids helped me make our party favors.
+The kids helped me make our LEGO themed party favors.
 We peeled dozens of crayons:

-Broke them up, stuck them in these oven-safe silicone molds, and put them in the oven on a cookie sheet at 150 degrees Fahrenheit until they were melted.
+We broke the crayons up and stuck them in these oven-safe silicone molds.
+Then we put the molds in the oven on a cookie sheet at 150 degrees Fahrenheit until they were melted.

-Then we pulled them out and stuck them in the freezer to set.
+Once the crayons were melted, we pulled out the cookie sheet and stuck it in the freezer to set.
 They popped out of the molds easily once they were cooled.
-We didn’t use any particular color scheme, but the guys that we made using our Crayola Glitter Crayons were my kids’ favorites.You can see one blue glitter guy, one green and blue glitter guy, and one red glitter guy at the top of this post.
+We didn’t use any particular color scheme.
+The guys that we made using our Crayola Glitter Crayons were my kids’ favorites.Check out the blue glitter guy, the green and blue glitter guy, and the red glitter guy at the top of this post.

-I don’t know how obvious it is from the picture above, but the bricks aren’t super similar to LEGO bricks.
-I think if I were ordering molds all over again I would have just gotten LEGO guy molds and no bricks.
+I don’t know how obvious it is from the picture above, but the bricks don’t really look like LEGO bricks.
+Because of this, you may want to just buy the LEGO guy molds, and not the brick molds.

-We packaged our guys, bricks, and a memory game using this lovely LEGO matching game printable from I sew, do you? to send home with our guests, who brought generous gifts and beautifully decorated cards:
+We packaged our guys, bricks, and a memory game using this lovely LEGO matching game printable from I sew, do you? to send home with our guests.

 Johnny’s birthday parties are super important to him, and he loved this one!
-I am so grateful that he has such wonderful friends!
 Now we just need to finish off our thank you cards…

 How do you celebrate birthdays?
 We have a Harry Potter themed party in the works for Emma next month…